This document provides guidance for deciding how to host NServiceBus endpoints.

 Azure Functions

-Azure Functions can be used to run NServiceBus endpoints in a serverless and dynamically scaled environment.
+Azure Functions can run NServiceBus endpoints in a serverless and dynamically scaled environment.
 See Azure Functions with Azure Service Bus for more details.

 Service Fabric

 Service Fabric works on top of Virtual Machine Scale Sets to provide clustered, stateful services.
-If dynamic scaling and clustering is a requirement, Service Fabric can be a good option to host NServiceBus endpoints.
+If dynamic scaling and clustering are required, Service Fabric can be a good option for hosting NServiceBus endpoints.

 Amazon Web Services